leka/moti/README.md

 ![Moti](https://scontent-b.xx.fbcdn.net/hphotos-prn2/t31.0-8/1978378_640660259359885_9078537445630618389_o.jpg)

+### Websites

+The company behind Moti is called Leka, you can visit our website here: [We Are Leka!](weareleka.com).

+Soon, a website just for Moti will be available!
+[Discover Moti](discovermoti.com)

 ### What is Moti

 Moti is a new kind of interactive smart toy: it's a spherical robot specially designed for children with communication and social disabilities.